WHERE TO SAIL IN CROATIA?

 4. Book one-week sailing trip in Croatia

 During the summer months, you can only charter sailing yachts and catamarans in Croatia in weekly periods starting en ending Saturdays.
-Short sailing trips can be arranged for 3-5 days in the off season.
-If you wish to experience Croatian coast at a relaxing and indulging pace and enjoy your holiday moments in a laid back fashion go for a 7 day sailing itinerary.
+Short cruises can be arranged for 3-5 days in the off season.
+If you really wish to experience the true hearbeat of this magnificent country, book a 7-day sailing trip and visit all the best locations at a relaxing pace.

 5. Keep things simple